UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 ---
-title: Mint and Farm yUSDBTC
+title: Mint and Farm uUSDrBTC
-sidebar_label: Mint and Farm yUSDBTC
+sidebar_label: Mint and Farm uUSDrBTC
 ---

 This tutorial will show you how to leverage your `BTC` holdings to earn `BAL`,